playgrdstar/quaintitative/_posts/2022-02-03-listing_nfts.md

 Using Polygon means no gas fees at all.
 But, there is a significant caveat.

 Most buyers on OpenSea prefer to use Ethereum and also value NFTs on Ethereum more, so you have a higher chance of selling your NFT than if you were to use Polygon.
-But, as th all things, I think this can change rather quickly.
+But, as with all things, I think this can change rather quickly.
 Have a read of this [article][10] if you wish to understand a little more on the dynamics of gas fees on Ethereum versus Polygon, and this [article][11] if you wish to know a little about Polygon.

 > TLDR: Ethereum expensive, higher chance of selling your NFTs; Polygon free, BUT lower chance of selling your NFTs.